-This post is also available in: العربية
+This post is also available in: العربية (Arabic)

 Companies need rules and policies to function properly, and the HR department is responsible for creating, applying, and monitoring the execution of these policies.
 However, it’s dangerous to overly focus on rigid HR policies as this would turn away your top talent.
 Make sure your HR team achieves the right balance between applying necessary policies and keeping the employees comfortable and engaged.

-- They are dishonest or unfair
+- When HR is dishonest or unfair

-Many employees complain that their HR departments are untrustworthy and they misrepresent the employee’s story to cover up their mishandling of a certain situation or they support managers over employees regardless of evidence.
+Many employees complain that their HR departments are untrustworthy and they misrepresent the employee’s story to cover up their mishandling of a certain situation or that they support managers over employees regardless of evidence.
 The best way to avoid these problems is to ask your HR team to keep everything documented in writing.